Nursing Courses: Fall 2024

 3 Credit Hour(s)

 This course provides an introduction to the nature of professional nursing with a dual emphasis on self as learner and self as nurse.
 The course is designed to introduce the student to the application of nursing theory to contemporary nursing practice.
 Nursing theory will be explored as the foundation for the development of professional nursing.
 This course also broadens the Registered Nurse's perspective of professionalism, the role of research, and value-based behavior at the baccalaureate level.
-Web-enhanced.
 Majors only.
-Also available in a web-based format.
+Offered in distant education format.
 (UG)

 NUR 316: Holistic Perspectives